MarkHanoteau/MarkHanoteau.github.io/_posts/2022-09-02-ROMI-MMM-MTA.md

 share-img: /assets/img/ROMI.png
 tags: [ROMI, MMM, MTA]
 ---
-My elevator pitch on Marketing often focuses on a narrow set of themes.
+My elevator pitch on Marketing often focuses on a narrow set of themes: know your customer, personalize with intelligence, engage across the customer journey, grow and deepen relationships.

 Focus on solving customer problems in ways that drive business value.